 "I have no idea what you're talking about."

-"Oh yes you do!"
-Her friend was now bouncing in front of her on her toes, blue wings fluttering and sapphire shaded emerald eyes wide under brow hugging blunt bangs.
-"You can't wait to see him again can you!"
-Nina's blush spread and Chasta snorted in amusement, "Look at you!" she cried pointing, "You're scarlet!"
+"Now don't you play coy," Her friend was now bouncing in front of her on her toes, sapphire shaded emerald eyes wide under brow hugging blunt bangs.
+"You're going to see him again and you can't wait!"
+Nina's red face turned away and Chasta snorted in amusement, "Look at you!" she cried pointing, "You're scarlet!"

 "For him?"
-Chasta teased behind her in the doorway, folding her robe and setting it down on a chair.
+Chasta teased behind her, picking up the robe and folding it in her arms.

 The princess sighed loudly from within the closet.
 "Yes, Chas.
 It's for him.
-Now will you please come in and help?"
+I'm really excited and I need your help desperately.
+Now will you please come do your job?"

 "Fine, fine!
-All you had to do was be honest," Chasta remarked trailing in.
+All you had to do was be honest."

 "Now why would I, the most trustworthy person in all of Wyndia -ah, make that Elanaar (she added matter-of-factly) - stoop so low as to make fun of you?"
-Chasta pouted, thrusting out a heavily glossed bottom lip dramatically, and touching it with a hot pink flower painted nail.
+Chasta pouted, thrusting out a heavily glossed bottom lip dramatically.

-Chasta was right, she was excited beyond words to see Ethan again, but something tapped annoyingly at the edge of her mind, spreading dark, foreboding clouds over that elation.
-She fought to suppress it; trying to focus solely on the moment when she would be able lay eyes upon him again after so long, but each time, the nervous feeling would only push its way back, clawing at her even harder than before.
+"What the hell is all this gaudy junk back here?
+Are they kidding with this?
+This one says it's made with feathers from the Great Bird.
+Really?"
+Nina was barely paying attention to her now.
+Chasta was right, she was excited beyond words to see Ethan again, but something was tapping annoyingly at the edge of her mind, spreading dark, foreboding clouds over that elation.
+She fought to suppress it; trying to focus solely on the moment when she would be able lay eyes upon him again after so long, but each time the nervous feeling would only push its way back harder than before.

 "Chasta?"
 Her voice came out awkward so she cleared her throat.